Home » Summer » How to make a Strawberry Arnold Palmer

 How to make a Strawberry Arnold Palmer

-Strawberry lemonade iced tea, otherwise known as a Strawberry Arnold Palmer is one of my favorite summertime beverages.
-This mocktail is perfect for enjoying during the warm days of summer, as is my strawberry iced tea.
+Strawberry lemonade iced tea, otherwise known as a strawberry Arnold Palmer is one of my favorite summertime beverages.
+This sweet, fruity drink is perfect for enjoying during the warm days of Spring and Summer.

-strawberry lemonade iced tea in tall clear glasses with lemon and strawberry garnish
+Strawberry Arnold Palmer drinks in tall clear glasses with sliced strawberry garnish on rim.

 I’m going to use half lemonade and half iced tea, but you can adjust it to your personal preference.
 Some days I like less lemonade in it and more tea, it depends on the day.
 Use your favorite tea – whether it is black, green, herbal, etc. I used black tea in mine.